 Grab your sandpapers — grits 80, 150, 250, 800, 1000, 1500, and 2000.

 Lay them out on your table in numerical order from coarsest to finest.
 This will be your assembly line.
 The goal is to buff out all the scratches from the belt sander to return the resin to a shiny clear finish.
 Using sandpaper grit 800-2000 should be done wet.

 Typically I will spend about 2-3 minutes sanding per side at each sandpaper station.
-I have no specific technique, just quick back and forth movements.
+I have no specific technique, just quick back-and-forth movements.
 If you notice tiny white scratches going through your pendant in certain spots at the end, it just means you didn’t sand enough.
 When this happens, start at grit 250 and go back through the rest of the papers.

 I do not polish or seal the wood.
 I have tried many times with different products to get a glossy look over the wood, but my jewelry always comes out streaky, or the wood absorbs the liquid.
 So in my process, for now, the wood stays unfinished after the sanding process.

 But if the top of your pendant has resin instead of wood, you will need to use a power drill to drill a small hole at the top.
 I will then use a little bit of jewelry adhesive on the screw portion of the eyehook and place it in the spot you created with the power drill.